Dr. Emily A. Margolis Recognizes Women in STEM

 What's the most exciting thing about your work?

 I'm enjoying the collaboration and creativity I've experienced at the Smithsonian.
 I work with people who are really smart and passionate about understanding and sharing women's stories.
 We're making sure we share knowledge in creative ways.
-For the past few months I've been working with a group of colleagues at Air and Space and the Center for Astrophysics to amplify the stories of women in spaceflight and space sciences—past and present—in an upcoming virtual event for families.
+For the past few months I've been working with a group of colleagues at Air and Space and the Center for Astrophysics to amplify the stories of women in spaceflight and space sciences—past and present—in an upcoming virtual event for families, Sally's Night.
 I'm really excited about trying out some of our ideas this summer with the help of a Because of Her Story intern.

 What is one favorite Smithsonian object that highlights women's STEM history?